EmbarkStudios/rust-gpu/README.md

 1. Install [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools#downloads) and add it to your PATH (for now, eventually we will automatically build and link it instead of calling executables)

 1. Next, look at the [examples](examples) folder.
 There are two projects here: [examples/example-shader](examples/example-shader) and [examples/example-runner](examples/example-runner).
-The example-shader project is a "GPU crate", one that will be compiled to a spir-v module.
-The example-runner project is a normal, CPU crate that uses vulkan to consume the example-shader spir-v module to display a "hello world" triangle.
+The example-shader project is a "GPU crate", one that will be compiled to a SPIR-V module.
+The example-runner project is a normal, CPU crate that uses vulkan to consume the example-shader SPIR-V module to display a shader.

     Run the example: